-New College of Florida is consistently named a top producer of Fulbright scholars with one of the highest numbers of annual Fulbright awards per capita among all colleges and universities.
-In fact, more than 70 students have traveled to 33 countries on six continents since our founding in 1960, with more than 33 grants in the last five years.
+New College of Florida is consistently named a top producer of Fulbright students with one of the highest numbers of annual Fulbright awards per capita among all colleges and universities.
+In fact, more than 80 students have traveled to 33 countries on six continents since our founding in 1960, with more than 33 grants in the last five years.

 New College has a dedicated team of faculty and staff who guide students throughout the application process.
 One of the keys to our students’ success is our curriculum’s emphasis on close student-faculty interaction, independent research and what students can accomplish before applying for a Fulbright.